 The article discusses what universities can do to provide timely information and authentic insight into their institution.
 According to the article, a report by Social Media Week this year stated that 88% of students use the social media platforms Instagram and Snapchat, with 81% saying they also use Facebook.
 They expect to be able to communicate with potential universities and see and receive information that is engaging and interesting to them.

 Concluding with a list of Colin’s top tips, this is an interesting and illuminating article from University Business magazine.
 Colin is running a free digital marketing workshop—Preparation for Clearing—on the 7th March at our offices in Old Street.
 Aimed at managers of universities in charge of student recruitment, this is a chance to learn from Colin and ask questions related to your university’s recruitment plans.
-Register and read further details here.
+Register for all events here.